-PrEP Campaign Aims To Block HIV Infection And Saves Lives In D.C.
+PrEP Campaign Aims To Block HIV Infection And Save Lives In D.C.

 A big part of Washington D.C.'s plan to get its HIV rate down is to get more uninfected people on PrEP, a two-medicine combination pill that's also sold under the brand name Truvada.